Quinn2411/Set-piw/Plan van aanpak.md

 # Plan van aanpak
-# Stap 1 = Class maken voor de kaartjes en zorgen dat we code hebben die checkt of het een set is of niet.
+# STEP 1 = CLASS: make a class of cards that supports at least property comparison -> represent cards as a list
-# Stap 2 = programma dat alle sets vindt.
+# STEP 2 = CHECK: write an algorithm that checks if a given collection of 3 cards (given by the user) is indeed a set (use property comparison)
-# Stap 3 = programma dat 1 set vindt
+# STEP 3 = FINDALLSETS: write an algorithm to find all sets from a given collection of 12 cards (so: find all sets on the table)
-# Stap 4 = Zorgen dat we maar 12 kaarten tegelijk hebben in het programma
+# STEP 4 = FINDONESET: write an algorithm that finds one set, thus write an algorithm that takes one set from the list we obtained by step 3, and present it to the player (once the player has run out of time)
-# Stap 5 = visualisatie
+# STEP 5 = VISUALISATION